CheckYourBug/Autotesting/README.md

 # Autotesting
 Automatical Tests for more perfomance
-In purpose to check prjects switch branch to master
+In purpose to check projects switch branch to master